-'aquire(const char args)' is called with the session arguments at creation time of each new session.
+'aquire(const char \args)' is called with the session arguments at creation time of each new session.
 It can therefore implement a session-creation policy taking session arguments into account.
-If the policy denies the creation of a new session, it throws one of the exceptions defined in the Root interface.

 'release' is called at the destruction time of a session.
 It enables the policy to keep track of and impose restrictions on the number of existing sessions.